Sponsor a child in Mexico

 In 1985, a major earthquake in Mexico City killed thousands and left nearly 30,000 homeless.
 Following an emergency relief programme, we built SOS Huehuetoca near Mexico City.
 Alongside a number of family houses, it also has an education support classroom, an auditorium, and a multi-purpose hall with library.

 Our fifth Mexican Village was set up in the town of Tijuana, close to the US border and San Diego, California.
-Many people from the south of Mexico have moved there, hoping to find a good job and emigrate to the United States, a risk move and usually illegal.
-Many of them become poor and destitute.
-As a result of the terrible social and economic conditions in the area, many children are abandoned, mistreated and abused.
 There are a number of family homes at the Village in Tijuana, as well as a vegetable garden and playing field.

 SOS Children’s Village Tuxtla Gutiérrez is in the south and focuses on children with special needs.
 The social centre comprises a medical treatment centre, four training workshops, eight houses for outpatient treatment and offers therapy to children with special needs.
 Meanwhile, training workshops help children develop their practical skills through pottery, painting and gardening, all depending on their individual needs.